Perpetual Inventory: The Good, The Bad and The Ugly

 Well if your business is super simple, with few or no manufacturing processes involved it can make sense.
 Or if you have limited types of stock too, like a car dealership.

 Otherwise keeping up to date with a perpetual inventory is nearly always going to be the smarter business decision.
 Not only does it allow you to keep your customers happy with on time deliveries, but also keeps your stock at optimum levels so there is more space for you to spend time on the more exciting stuff.

 The main arguments that have been made against it all, have usually been the complexity and cost of implementing such a system.
 It was always reserved for those big players who had the resources, out of reach from growing businesses.

-Thankfully, Katana MRP has come up with a smart workshop software that makes keeping a live inventory a real possibility for smaller businesses.
+Thankfully, Katana has come up with a Smart Manufacturing Software that makes keeping a live inventory a real possibility for scaling businesses.